The Narmadeshwar Shivling: Naturally Devine

 Home Worship:

-Narmadeshwar Shivlings, especially those adorned with the Janeu, are often kept in homes for daily worship, meditation, and to invoke blessings from Lord Shiva
+People often keep Narmadeshwar Shivlings, especially those adorned with the Janeu, in their homes for daily worship, meditation, and to invoke blessings from Lord Shiva.

 ARDHANARESHWAR NARMAESHWAR SHIVLING